 As far as occupational health and safety are concerned, our measures go far beyond the legal requirements.
 Among our employees are trained safety officers and fire protection assistants.
-In addition to being responsible for compliance with legal requirements, they also provide new employees with relevant information during the onboarding.
+In addition to being responsible for compliance with legal requirements, they also provide new employees with relevant information during their onboarding.
 Compulsory training in occupational safety, which was rolled out in the company in 2021 via a Learning Management System, enhances employees' existing knowledge.
-The topic of health protection is addressed by a BGM (Occupational Health

-Management) team.
-The BGM team organises skin cancer screenings, eye check-ups, exercise sessions, flu vaccinations, and other preventive health measures.
-We have received several awards from the Barmer health insurance company for being a model employer.
+The topic of health protection is addressed by a BGM (Occupational Health Management) Team.
+The BGM Team organises skin cancer screenings, eye check-ups, exercise sessions, flu vaccinations, and other preventive health measures.
+In 2022, we were awarded for the fourth time a Healthcare Award from the German health insurer Barmer.

-'Ergonomics guides' provide training on correct posture in the workplace to counteract back pain and other complaints associated with sitting in front of computer screens for extended periods.
+Ergonomics guides' provide training on correct posture in the workplace to counteract back pain and other complaints associated with sitting in front of computer screens for extended periods.